jaketracey/blog/content/blog/styling-accessible-html-file-inputs/index.md

 date: "2020-12-11T22:40:32.169Z"
 ---

-The HTML file input seems to be something of a black sheep of the web developer world.
+The HTML file input is one of the weirder elements I've come across.
 Although it's used pretty extensively, the default implementation leaves a lot to be desired without resorting to Javascript.
 I investigated what could be done using CSS only in terms of styling and have had some good results.

 ## It's two elements (but not really)